stand357/com.sortedbits.blauhoff/README.md

 ### Modbus

 When you want to use the Modbus connection, you need a device like the [Waveshare RS232/RS485 to POE ETH](<https://www.waveshare.com/wiki/RS232_RS485_TO_POE_ETH_(B)>).
 We tested the linked the device and had a nice experience with it.
 The linked version supports Power over Ethernet which allows you to just run a single ethernet wire to it.

+### Fixed IP address

+Because there is no way to discover either a Modbus adapter OR an Solarman dongle on the network, you need to specify an IP address during the pairing process.
+It is recommended to give your device a static IP address, so it will not change, for example with a power outage.

 ### Installation